 This post may contain affiliate links.
 Please read our disclosure policy.

-Imagine biting into a warm, soft, and chewy cookie filled with nutty oats, juicy raisins, and just the right hint of cinnamon.
-Your kitchen fills with the intoxicating aroma as these easy oatmeal raisin cookies bake to perfection in just 10 minutes!
+Imagine biting into a warm, soft, and chewy cookie filled with nutty oats, juicy raisins, and a hint of cinnamon.
+As these easy oatmeal raisin cookies bake to perfection in just 10 minutes, your kitchen fills with an amazing aroma.
 This is the ultimate small batch oatmeal raisin cookie recipe you’ve been craving!

 Looking for more small batch cookie recipes?
 Try into our spiced Ginger Cookies for a warm, rich flavor, or jam-filled Thumbprint Cookies with a sweet, fruity center.
 Our frosted Sugar Cookies are soft, sweet, and topped with creamy frosting, and the Chocolate Covered Oreos offer a classic favorite with a chocolatey twist.